CCinCapital/BlindZer/README.md

     1. Build the circuit by refering ../Schematic/BlindZer_Sche.pdf

        ----- Part Assembly -----
-    2. Navigate to "../3D STL Files" folder of this project
+    2. Navigate to "../3D STL Files/" folder of this project
     3. 3D print all the .STL part at 1:1 ratio [mm]
-    4. Assemble the 3D printed part refer to the instruction
+    4. Assemble the 3D printed part refer to the instruction in "../Assembling Instruction/"
 ####Software
     1. Clone or Download this repository
     2. Install the runtime environment